Lydia helps its users to have better control over their money, by allowing them to be notified when something happens on one of their accounts.

 Alerts are enabled by default but it is possible to disable or configure these alerts to personalize them.
 Users decide which ones they want to receive, under what conditions, and how to be alerted, account by account.

 Account alerts can work on Lydia accounts, Lydia pools, but also on connected bank accounts.

 Modify or create an alert 🚨

-To access the alerts for an account, go to the account to follow, from the home page of the application, then go to the “Alerts” section.
+To access the alerts for an account, go to the account to follow, from the "Accounts and money pots" menu of the application, then go to the “Alerts” section.

 👉 To add one, click on “Add an alert”.

 👉 To deactivate or delete one, you have to uncheck the box next to it.